allaboutapps/A3InAppUpdater/README.md

 This library aims to simplify Android [In App Updates](https://developer.android.com/guide/app-bundle/in-app-updates).
 You can force your users to update to latest app version with just a few lines of code.

+### BLOG POST
+Visit [https://code.allaboutapps.at/articles/android-in-app-updates/](https://code.allaboutapps.at/articles/android-in-app-updates/) to get some detailed informations about this library

 ### DEMO VIDEOS